milyo001/Footwear/README.md

 <p>The application is made mostly for fun and it's usage is not commercial, feel free to copy, download or clone the repo or get some sample code.</p>

 # Guide / How to run locally on your machine
-1.Download/Clone the repository <br/>
+1. Download/Clone the repository <br/>
-2.Open the API folder and create appsettings.development.json and appsettings.production.json(optional) (present in .gitignore file so you have to create them manually)
+2. Open the API folder and create appsettings.development.json and appsettings.production.json(optional) (present in .gitignore file so you have to create them manually)
 Example below (replace <<>> with your value):
 ```
 {